• rcr icon

 Certificate of Program Completion

-Attendees will receive a certificate upon completion of this program.
+Attendees will receive a certificate of program completion upon completion of this cybersecurity and law program.
 Participants must attend all program modules and participate in small group and online activities to receive their certificate.

 Group Discounts

 Group discounts are available.
 Organizations sending 2-10 attendees are entitled to a 10% discount.
-For larger groups please get in touch for available discounts.
-If you wish to receive an invoice or to register as a group, please contact Bernard Sandler at bsandler@torontomu.ca
+For larger groups, please get in touch for available discounts.
+If you wish to receive an invoice or register as a group, please contact: LincolnLawPD@torontomu.ca.